manya28/DATA-512-Assignments/data-512-homework_2/README.md

      - `population_by_country_AUG.2024.csv`

 3. **Running the Notebook**:
-   - Open the Jupyter notebook.
+   - Open the Jupyter notebook titled `main-workflow.ipynb`.
    - Run each cell sequentially to execute the code.
-   - The code includes API calls; ensure you have internet access and respect API rate limits.
+   - The code includes API calls; ensure you have internet access, necessary access tokens and respect API rate limits.

 4. **Output Files**:
    - `quality_labels.json` will be created containing article quality labels.